snuspl/cruise/dolphin/async/README.md

 # Dolphin: A machine learning framework in Cay with runtime optimization
   This module involves Asynchronous version of Dolphin based on Parameter Server.

-### Development of a Unified High-Performance Stack for Diverse Big Data Analytics

 ## Dashboard

 - Dolphin async provides a dashboard service which visualizes the procedure of dolphin applications.